 Ever wonder where potato salad originated?
-Or how many types of potato salad are there?
+Or how many types of potato salad there are?
 How about how many calories are in potato salad and whether potato salad is healthy and nutritious?
-Are you looking for a great potato salad recipe that doesn’t include mayonnaise or eggs or want to learn how to make a yummy different type of potato salad?
+Are you looking for a great potato salad recipe that doesn’t include mayonnaise or eggs, or want to learn how to make a different yummy type of potato salad?
 Well, you have come to the right place!

-Potato Broccoli Salad with Vinaigrette would be a delicious accompaniment to about any entree, beef, pork, fish, or shellfish; you name it, and this salad would be perfect.
+Potato Broccoli Salad with Vinaigrette would be a delicious accompaniment to just about any entree: beef, pork, fish, or shellfish; you name it, and this salad would be perfect.

-To make Potato Broccoli Salad with Vinaigrette put the potatoes in a medium saucepan and cover with cold water.
-Add about a teaspoon of salt to the water.
+Place the potatoes in a medium saucepan and cover with cold water.
+Add a teaspoon of salt to the water.
 Turn the burner on to medium heat.
 Bring to a boil and cook the potatoes until tender or you can easily pierce them with a fork.
 This should take about 10-12 minutes.
 Drain the potatoes and set aside.

 Cut broccoli into bite-size florets and steam (see notes below for how to steam broccoli using a microwave or a pan on the stove) until tender-crisp.